 The goal of the Student Occupational Awareness and Recognition Program (SOAR) is to expose, educate, and engage students in career development and career decision-making.
-The program provides career services to students at public middle and high schools, grades six through twelve.
-Students receive in-depth education and direction on career choices as well as access to up-to-date labor market and career data.
+The program provides career services to students at public middle and high schools, grades six through twelve, and students receive in-depth education and direction on career choices as well as access to the up-to-date labor market and career data.
 The SOAR Program offers many resources to help students to become workforce ready!

 Classroom Workshops: The SOAR Program offers three primary workshops:

-Labor Market Overviews—This workshop is an overview of high demand occupations with data and classroom activities related to the job growth, earnings, educational programs, demographics and more as related to careers.
+Labor Market Overviews—This workshop is an overview for seventh graders of high-demand occupations with data and classroom activities related to job growth, earnings, educational programs, demographics, and more as related to careers.

-Employability Skills—The Employability Skills workshop will help enable students identify the ways to interact effectively and harmoniously with other people, personal qualities such as a positive attitude, the ability to communicate, to think critically, to organize and plan, to work with a team, and more.
+Employability Skills—The Employability Skills workshop will help ninth graders identify the ways to interact effectively and harmoniously with other people, personal qualities such as a positive attitude, the ability to communicate, think critically, organize and plan, and work with a team, and more.

 Other available resources include:

 Student One-on-Ones—The words career, job, and occupation are often used interchangeably.
 The SOAR Program helps students identify career pathways and the education that is needed to accomplish their goals through one on one discussions.
 The SOAR Outreach Specialist will make themselves available to students during lunch periods to have informal discussions about careers and the paths that students should take to achieve their goals.

 Student Career Assessment and Interest Profiler—Your SOAR Specialist can help your students find out what their interests are and how they relate to the world of work.
 Students will also be able to determine what they like to do.
 The program helps students decide what kind of pathway they might want to pursue.